EnterpriseDB/tpa/docs/src/INSTALL.md

 ## Installing TPA without internet or network access (air-gapped)

-This section describes how to install TPA onto a server which cannot access either the EDB repositories, a Python package index, or both.
+You can install TPA onto a server that can't access either the EDB repositories, a Python package index, or both.
-For information on how to use TPA in such an environment, please see [Managing clusters in a disconnected or air-gapped environment](air-gapped.md)
+For information on how to use TPA in such an environment, see [Managing clusters in a disconnected or air-gapped environment](air-gapped.md).

 ### Downloading TPA packages

-If you cannot access the EDB repositories directly from the server on which you need to install TPA, you can download the packages from an internet-connected machine and transfer them.
+If you can't access the EDB repositories directly from the server on which you need to install TPA, you can download the packages from an internet-connected machine and transfer them.
 There are several ways to achieve this.